maxphipps/rdsb_forecaster/README.md

 This project contains a simple ridge regression model to predict the Shell share price based on its fundamentals.
 The default config fits using a test set of the prior 10 years' data.

-Specifically, the target variable is the daily Shell spot close price in USD.
+Specifically, the target variable is the daily Shell spot close price in US cents.
 No adjustment for dividends is applied.

 The model considers a number of features